FlowFuse/website/src/handbook/product/feedback.md

 - Product Performance Issue: for problems with the performance of particular features.

--Dashboard Issue: for issues specifically with Dashboard.
+- Dashboard Issue: for issues specifically with Dashboard.

 -How-To Question: for tickets about how to do something with FlowFuse or Node-RED.